 vertu”, www.silvercollection.it, but

-can’t find anything that looks like the makers mark on these.
+can’t find anything that resembles the lion-like makers mark on these.
 Perhaps some expert can help me.

-This is another quite large and heavy German creamer with 925 and the Halbmond und Krone, but no
+This is another quite large and heavy German creamer marked on the tail with 925 and the Halbmond und Krone, but no

 makers mark that I can find.
 It came straight from Germany so most likely was not made for export.